 The RTP concentrates on system preservation and safety for County roadways.
-Future projects are subject to project specific environmental review and analysis.
+Future projects are subject to project-specific environmental review and analysis.
 Given the existing General Plan policies, any potential impact will be less than significant.

 XIV.
-POPULATION AND HOUSING Would the project: Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? $\boxtimes$ b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? $\boxtimes$
+POPULATION AND HOUSING Would the project: Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+X b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? ×

 Discussion: The RTP is a programmatic document.
 Project-specific environmental review will follow with every project proposed in the RTP.
-The primary focus of the RTP is Safety and Maintenance of existing facilities.
+The primary focus of the RTP is the safety and maintenance of existing facilities.
 Therefore, the RTP will not have an impact on population and housing.
 Additionally, the population of Inyo County has been declining in recent years.

+XV V. PUBLIC SERVICES Less than Significant

-XV.
-PUBLIC SERVICES Would the project: Potentially Significant Less than Significant with Mitigation Less than Significant No Impact
+W ould the project: Potentially Significant with Mitigation Less than Significant No Impact

-a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: Significant X
+a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: \boxtimes

-a) Fire protection? $\boxtimes$
+a) Fire protection? \times

-b) Police protection? $\boxtimes$
+b) Police protection?
+X

-c) Schools? $\boxtimes$
+c) Schools?
+X

-d) Parks? $\boxtimes$
+d) Parks?
+X

-f) Other public facilities? $\boxtimes$
+f) Other public facilities?
+X

-Discussion: As RTP projects focus on the improvement to existing roadway facilities and other transportation facilities, not housing, there will be no impact on public services.
+Discussion: As RTP projects focus on the improvement of existing roadway facilities and other transportation facilities, not housing, there will be no impact on public services.
 Any impact would be beneficial, in that improvements to existing facilities would aid in access to public services.

 XVI.
-RECREATION Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? $\boxtimes$ b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? $\boxtimes$
+RECREATION Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
+X b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? \boxtimes

 Discussion: Adoption and implementation of the RTP will not create the need for new or expanded park and recreation facilities.
 The project will improve recreation opportunities by upgrading and rehabilitating bike trails and trailhead facilities for hiker and biker use.
 The underlying goal of these projects is to increase connectivity and reduce reliance on the private automobile.
-The impacts of construction of those trails will be addressed on an individual basis at the time of project review.
+The impacts of the construction of those trails will be addressed on an individual basis at the time of project review.